 Nestled in the heart of the Himalayas lies Bhutan, a land where spirituality permeates every aspect of life, a land of monasteries perched on cliff-faces and landscapes that whisper tales of ancient traditions and a profound spiritual ethos.
 Prepare to be captivated by the vistas of majestic mountains, remarkable architectural wonders, invigorating treks, the vibrant ambience of monasteries, fascinating local shamanic rituals and timeless traditional festivals.
-Welcome to Bhutan, a country where the air is crisp and every turn offers a new brush with the divine and the untouched.
-Capture all of this and more with a Bhutan Private Tour.

 The Unspoiled Beauty of Bhutan